EXPLAINER: What do we know about booster shots for COVID-19?

 Still unknown is whether people should get the same type of shot they got when first vaccinated.
 And the nation’s top health advisers will be looking for evidence about the safety of boosters and how well they protect against infection and severe disease.

 Global access to vaccines is also important to stem the pandemic and prevent the emergence of new variants.
-Booster shots could crimp already tight global vaccine supplies.
+Booster shots could crimp already tight global vaccine supplies, but White House officials say the U.S. has enough doses for both American boosters and global donations.

 WHAT ABOUT THE UNVACCINATED?